We Welcome Stonewall Coffee in Clarksburg, West Virginia!April 21, 2023 (Published: December 9, 2016)

-To learn how to run a successful coffee business, the couple turned to Crimson Cup and our 7 Steps to Success coffee franchise alternative program.
+To learn how to run a successful coffee business, the couple turned to Crimson Cup and our 7 Steps to Success coffee shop startup program.

 Before signing with Crimson Cup, the couple explored coffee franchise options and visited Jitters Coffee House in Millersburg, Ohio, a nonprofit coffee house supported by Crimson Cup.

 Initially, Kevin and Sarah were reluctant to purchase the 7 Steps book and to follow its tenets.

 For example, despite the book’s warnings against used equipment, they purchased a previously owned espresso machine that proved unusable.
 Eventually, they decided to follow Crimson Cup’s guidance, which is based on experience with hundreds of independent coffee shops in 29 states, Guam and internationally in Bangladesh.

 “Knowing what we know now, we would have paid much more than $69.99 for the 7 Steps book,” Kevin said.
 “It is one of the best investments we have made.”

 Crimson Cup’s support for new coffee houses includes comprehensive training of owners and staff.
 7 Steps Trainer Steve Bayless worked with the Zakariasens and remained on site for Stonewall Coffee’s soft opening in October.
 On the first day of operation, the Zakariasen family served more than 130 people, with a line extending out the door.

 “It’s been really exciting and neat to see the community come out and say, ‘Hey, this is exactly what we needed here in Clarksburg,'” Kevin Zakariasen said.